Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 Configuring default logging for the app, if not already enabled
 ```

-- The `--runtime` parameter specifies the Python version your app is running, in this case, Python 3.9.
+- The `--runtime` parameter specifies the Python version your application is running, in this case, Python 3.9.
-- The `--sku` parameter defines the size (CPU, memory) and cost of the app service plan.
+- The `--sku` parameter defines the size (CPU, memory) and cost of the Azure App Service plan.
 This example uses the B1 (Basic) service plan.
-- The `--logs` flag configures the default logging required to enable viewing the log stream immediately after launching the web app.
+- The `--logs` flag configures the default logging required to enable viewing the log stream immediately after launching the web application.

-You can optionally specify the `--name <app-name>` argument to provide a custom name for your app.
-If not provided, a name will be automatically generated.
+You can optionally specify the `--name <app-name>` argument to provide a custom name for your application.
+If it is not provided, a name will be automatically generated.

 The command may take a few minutes to complete.
 While running, it provides messages about the resource group and the Azure App Service names.
 Keep them for the next step.
 In the example, the resource group name is `taipy_rg_4939` and the App Service is `taipy_asp_8825`.

-Once completed, it will display the message "You can launch the app at http://<app-name>.azurewebsites.net", which is the URL of your app.
+Once completed, it will display the message "You can launch the app at http://<application-name>.azurewebsites.net", which is the URL of your application.
 In the example `http://gentle-stone-7d284754337a4dcb968d392baac1ccc9.azurewebsites.net`.

 ## Further information